 1. Noon Year’s Eve Party

 Instead of heading out of the house for a party ‘til midnight, create your own “Noon Year’s Eve” party fit for the kiddos.
-If your child is comfortable with a change in their surroundings, add some balloons to your décor and grab a few 2022-themed party hats.
-If your child is sensory-seeking, they might also like flashing necklaces and glow sticks, but we recommend skipping these if they have sensory sensitivities.
+If your child is comfortable with a change in their surroundings, add some balloons to your décor and grab a few 2023-themed party hats.
+If your child is sensory-seeking, they might also like flashing necklaces and glow sticks, but we recommend skipping these if they have sensory sensitivities to light.
 Kick off the party with themed stories, like Happy New Year, Spot! and The Night Before New Year’s.
-Then, thanks to Netflix and YouTube, there are tons of family-friendly countdowns and virtual fireworks shows you can play in the middle of the day … some of which even include a little help from Super Monsters, Skylanders Academy, Daniel Tiger and more.
-These on-screen versions are great alternatives to the real deal, as the loud booming sound is too much for many kiddos, whether or not they are on the spectrum.
+Then, thanks to Netflix and YouTube, there are tons of family-friendly countdowns and virtual fireworks shows you can play in the middle of the day … some of which even include a little help from Super Monsters, Baby Shark, Daniel Tiger and more.
+These on-screen versions are great alternatives to the real deal, as the loud booming sound is too much for many kids, whether or not they are on the spectrum.
 Finally, add in some of your child’s favorite snacks and songs to party all through the day, rather than staying up all night.

 2. DIY Ball Drop